 But this is not the case for everyone.
-Some same-sex couples understand the tradition of one person taking the other’s last name to be rooted in a patriarchal, property-based history of marriage, in which a woman is subservient to her husband, and they therefore want zero part of that.
+Some same-sex couples understand the tradition of one person taking the other’s last name to be rooted in a patriarchal, property-based history of marriage in which a woman is subservient to her husband, and they, therefore, want zero part of that.
 Cindy of Missouri says this was definitely the case for her: “We both loved our names and adamantly did not want to change them.”

-So, when it came to choosing a last name, “We didn't want to just recycle the tradition of the woman taking the man's name since there is no man here, no one is anyone's property, and sadly, no goats were exchanged during this process.”
+So, when it came to choosing a last name, “We didn't want to just recycle the tradition of the woman taking the man's name since there is no man here, no one is anyone's property, and sadly, no goats were exchanged during this process,” she said.
 Instead, Melinda and her wife, Patti, elected to combine their names to create a new last name.
 Patti summarizes, “Marriage is the intertwining of two lives, and we even wanted to intertwine our names.”

 Tracy and her wife did the same: “My name was Schakett and her name was Williams.
 It was either Schwilliams or Willhakett (which is mass murderer-sounding).
 As we have been together for 11 years, many of our friends had already called us the Schwilliams for a long time.”
-These affectionately bestowed couples’ nicknames signify their community’s role in recognizing the legitimacy of their partnership, in spite of the larger culture’s reluctance.
+These affectionately bestowed couples’ nicknames signify their community’s role in recognizing the legitimacy of their partnership despite the larger culture’s reluctance.

 He talks about what this new name symbolized for him: “A ‘Kirk’ is a caring and compassionate person.
 A ‘Kirk’ is someone who holds family and loved ones close to their heart and is affectionate and nurturing.
 These are values I’ve learned to adore in my new family.
-So, it seemed fitting that I would choose this name after getting married in hopes that I might embody everything this names means.”
+So, it seemed fitting that I would choose this name after getting married in hopes that I might embody everything this name means.”